 Obesity kills and comes a close second to cigarette smoking as the cause of preventable deaths in the world.
 In fact, a study published by the U.S. National Library of Medicine in 2014 concluded that higher waist circumference (relative to your body mass index) was positively associated with higher mortality– you are more likely to die young if you stand 5’8″ and wear a 45″ belt.

 If you’re obese, however, please don’t lose hope.
 Losing weight is just a matter of eating less and exercising more.
-You should keep tabs on your caloric intake and expenditure in the same way you track your saving and spending rates.
+You should keep tabs on your caloric intake and expenditure as you track your saving and spending rates.

 5. You’re a couch potato